 In the early Rigvedic hymns Aditi is described as the mother goddess and mother of gods like Agni, Mitra, Indra, Aryaman and Varuna and the Adityas whose number range from six to twelve.
 Some of the hymns also refer to a father god.
 In the last Mandala of the Rigveda, for example, we come across this beautiful hymn on the creation of gods which proclaim Brahmanaspati as the creator of all gods and Aditi as their mother.

-1. LET US with tuneful skill proclaim these generations of the Gods, That one may see them when these hymns are chanted in a future age.
+1. LET US with melodious skill proclaim these generations of Gods,

-2 These Brahmanaspati produced with blast and smelting, like a Smith, Existence, in an earlier age of Gods, from Non-existence sprang.
+2 Brahmanaspati produced them with blast and smelting, like a Smith,

-This verse describes that existence sprang from non-existence.
-From existence came regions, earth and Aditi.
-Aditi has an interesting relationship with Daskha.
-Aditi in her aspect as mother gave birth to Daksha and from Daksha she was born again as a daughter.
-This relationship between Daksha and Aditi has some similarity with the one between Brahma and Sarasvathi who is both a daughter and wife of the former.
+However, the relationship between Daksha and Aditi does not seem to be the same.
+According to the Puranaas, Daksha had two daugher, one was Sati, who self-immolated herself and the other was Parvathi, the Mother Goddess who became the consort of Shiva, the Father God.
+It is a common practice in Hindu and Vedic traditions to name children after one's parents or grandparents.
+Therefore, there is nothing odd about the relationship between Daksha and Aditi.
 From Aditi all the gods were born.
 Then gods brought forth Surya the sun god who was hiding in the waters (sea).
 Aditi brought forth eight Adityas (solar deities) of which she cast Martanda far away and subjected him to birth and death.
 It is believed that these eight suns will shine together at the time of dissolution of the worlds.

 The Purusha-sukta, which is described as a hymn of creation, is found in the Rigveda.
 It describes how creation manifested through Purusha, the primeval god and how worlds and beings manifested through him.
 The Purusha was immortal, mighty and infinite.
 All the creatures are one fourth of him and the rest of his body is spread in the heavens.
 From him came Viraj, the Vedas, men and creatures, all the deities, rishis, birds, animals, horses and cattle, sheep and goat.
 The four different castes came out of the different parts of his body.
 So were the earth, the mid region, the sun and the moon and the heavens.